Based on 12 reviews

 Meals: Not Included

 On the second day, you will take a mountain flight and fly over the highest peak in the world, Mount Everest.
-The flight’s weather can be unpredictable depending on the time of year.
+The weather on the flight can be unpredictable depending on the time of year.
 However, we have records of probable weather and will advise accordingly.

-You will also get a panoramic view of Sagarmatha National Park during this flight.
-It is the first national park of Nepal to be listed in the UNESCO Natural World Heritage Site.
+During this flight, you will also get a panoramic view of Sagarmatha National Park, the first national park in Nepal to be listed as a UNESCO Natural World Heritage Site.

 Leaving the mighty giant peak behind, we will return to Kathmandu and continue our tour exploring a few World Heritage Sites.
 Our next attraction is Boudhanath Stupa, located at the heart of the Tibetan trade to Kathmandu.
 The structure of Boudhanath Stupa is one of the largest and unique in the world.